Original, and Small by Choice

 From Humble Beginnings to Llenroc

 Pi Chapter was founded at Cornell in 1891.
-Our charter class included a member of the faculty, the President of the senior class, the editor-in-chief of the Daily Sun, and University record-holders in the pole vault and half-mile.
+Our charter class included the President of the senior class, the editor-in-chief of the Daily Sun, and University record-holders in the pole vault and half-mile.
 A history of our first year states that our founders were motivated by their “dissatisfaction with existing chapters” at Cornell and “a desire to perpetuate friendship".

 The chapter spent its first decade in modest rental houses.
 In 1901, it purchased 515 Stewart Avenue, an impressive house that could easily have served as the chapter’s permanent home.